Clay Northam Wealth Management LLC Sells 95 Shares of Meta Platforms, Inc. (NASDAQ:META)

-Clay Northam Wealth Management LLC trimmed its position in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 1.6% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 5,950 shares of the social networking company’s stock after selling 95 shares during the quarter.
-Meta Platforms comprises about 1.3% of Clay Northam Wealth Management LLC’s investment portfolio, making the stock its 14th biggest position.
-Clay Northam Wealth Management LLC’s holdings in Meta Platforms were worth $1,261,000 at the end of the most recent reporting period.
+Clay Northam Wealth Management LLC reduced its position in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 1.6% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 5,950 shares of the social networking company’s stock after selling 95 shares during the quarter.
+Meta Platforms accounts for approximately 1.3% of Clay Northam Wealth Management LLC’s investment portfolio, making the stock its 14th largest holding.
+Clay Northam Wealth Management LLC’s holdings in Meta Platforms were worth $1,261,000 at the end of the most recent quarter.

-Several other large investors have also recently made changes to their positions in META.
-Riverpoint Wealth Management Holdings LLC bought a new stake in shares of Meta Platforms in the fourth quarter worth about $25,000.
-Ruedi Wealth Management Inc. purchased a new position in Meta Platforms in the fourth quarter worth about $25,000.
-NewSquare Capital LLC purchased a new position in Meta Platforms in the fourth quarter worth about $26,000.
-Arcadia Investment Management Corp MI purchased a new position in Meta Platforms in the fourth quarter worth about $26,000.
-Finally, Worth Asset Management LLC grew its position in Meta Platforms by 248.6% in the first quarter.
-Worth Asset Management LLC now owns 122 shares of the social networking company’s stock worth $26,000 after acquiring an additional 87 shares in the last quarter.
-62.54% of the stock is owned by institutional investors.
+Other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Worth Asset Management LLC raised its holdings in shares of Meta Platforms by 248.6% in the first quarter.
+Worth Asset Management LLC now owns 122 shares of the social networking company’s stock valued at $26,000 after acquiring an additional 87 shares in the last quarter.
+Rise Advisors LLC raised its holdings in shares of Meta Platforms by 59.3% in the first quarter.
+Rise Advisors LLC now owns 137 shares of the social networking company’s stock valued at $29,000 after acquiring an additional 51 shares in the last quarter.
+Stephens Consulting LLC raised its holdings in shares of Meta Platforms by 44.6% in the first quarter.
+Stephens Consulting LLC now owns 162 shares of the social networking company’s stock valued at $34,000 after acquiring an additional 50 shares in the last quarter.
+Godsey & Gibb Inc. bought a new stake in shares of Meta Platforms in the first quarter valued at about $39,000.
+Finally, Riverpoint Wealth Management Holdings LLC purchased a new position in Meta Platforms in the fourth quarter valued at about $25,000.
+62.54% of the stock is currently owned by institutional investors.

-In related news, insider Jennifer Newstead sold 393 shares of the business’s stock in a transaction on Tuesday, April 25th.
-The shares were sold at an average price of $210.93, for a total transaction of $82,895.49.
-Following the completion of the transaction, the insider now owns 28,581 shares in the company, valued at $6,028,590.33.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In related news, insider Jennifer Newstead sold 393 shares of the business’s stock in a transaction on Tuesday, April 25th.
-The shares were sold at an average price of $210.93, for a total transaction of $82,895.49.
-Following the completion of the transaction, the insider now owns 28,581 shares in the company, valued at $6,028,590.33.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, COO Javier Olivan sold 4,274 shares of the company’s stock in a transaction on Wednesday, May 17th.
-The shares were sold at an average price of $239.34, for a total transaction of $1,022,939.16.
-Following the completion of the transaction, the chief operating officer now owns 74,983 shares of the company’s stock, valued at approximately $17,946,431.22.
+In other news, insider Jennifer Newstead sold 722 shares of the stock in a transaction on Tuesday, June 27th.
+The stock was sold at an average price of $282.00, for a total transaction of $203,604.00.
+Following the completion of the transaction, the insider now directly owns 34,478 shares in the company, valued at approximately $9,722,796.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+In other Meta Platforms news, CFO Susan J. Li sold 10,643 shares of Meta Platforms stock in a transaction dated Monday, May 15th.
+The stock was sold at an average price of $233.81, for a total value of $2,488,439.83.
+Following the completion of the transaction, the chief financial officer now directly owns 73,958 shares of the company’s stock, valued at approximately $17,292,119.98.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Jennifer Newstead sold 722 shares of Meta Platforms stock in a transaction dated Tuesday, June 27th.
+The shares were sold at an average price of $282.00, for a total value of $203,604.00.
+Following the completion of the transaction, the insider now directly owns 34,478 shares of the company’s stock, valued at $9,722,796.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 39,407 shares of company stock worth $9,365,689.
-Corporate insiders own 13.75% of the company’s stock.
+In the last ninety days, insiders sold 39,407 shares of company stock worth $9,365,689.
+13.75% of the stock is currently owned by company insiders.

 About Meta Platforms